qwaneu/qwaneu.github.io/_drafts/reading-no-rules-rules.md

 ## Trust leads to trustworthiness

+Lead with context.
+Prerequisites for this are:
+- a high talent density
-Lead with context; prerequisites: high talent density, goal is innovation (not error prevention, like in a context where safety is critical), loosely coupled system (with high alignment)
+- the goal is innovation, not error prevention, like in a context where safety is critical
+- the system is loosely coupled, with high alignment

 If someone does something dumb, don't blame that person, but ask yourself what context did you fail to set.
 I like this systemic perspective, it is in line with Deming's statement that [90-95% of performance is governed by the